Financial Aid

 Applying for Aid

-- Grants/scholarships represent any form of financial aid that can be used to meet the cost of education without future obligations to repay.
+• Grants/scholarships represent any form of financial aid that can be used to meet the cost of education without future obligations to repay.
 For more information on outside scholarships, go to fastweb.com or scholarships.com.

-To apply for need-based aid at Mary Baldwin University, a student must submit a Free Application for Federal Student Aid (FAFSA) to the federal government for processing each academic year (studentaid.gov).
-The FAFSA is the only form the university requires for students applying for aid based on a family’s need.
-If Mary Baldwin University is listed on a student’s FAFSA (School Code 003723), the financial aid office will receive the results of processing directly from the government in electronic form (ISIR).
-The student will receive a Student Aid Report (SAR).
-It is suggested that the SAR be reviewed carefully to check for errors or requests for clarification.
-Corrections can be made electronically by the students and contributors at the FAFSA website, studentaid.gov
+To apply for need-based aid at Mary Baldwin University, a student must submit a Free Application for Federal Student Aid (FAFSA) each academic year at studentaid.gov with Mary Baldwin University's School Code of 003723.
+The FAFSA is the only form the university requires for students applying for aid based on financial need.
+Once the FAFSA is processed, the MBU financial aid office will receive the results electronically and the student will receive a FAFSA Submission Summary.
+This summary report provides the Student Aid Index (SAI), and allows students to

-For more information on federal aid, please access studentaid.gov.
 It is strongly recommended that Virginia residents complete the Tuition Assistance Grant (TAG) application shortly after the student applies to the university.
-The TAG application must be returned to the aid office before September 15 of the first semester of enrollment.
+The TAG application must be returned to the aid office before September 15th of the first semester of enrollment.
 The original application is valid, in most cases, to cover the four years a student is enrolled continuously at the university.

 Receiving Aid